lantanadan/mondrian-video-endings/README.md

 Mondrian Video Endings
 ----------------------
 I present to you these endtitle videos, free of charge OR license, to optionally use with your Mondrian - Plastic Reality videos, be they gameplay, speedpaints, tutorials, or anything in between.
-These videos come in two varieties:
+These videos come in two varieties:<br>
 ![mpr_shortsEnding_vertical](https://github.com/user-attachments/assets/c4d758f3-2294-49ab-b51b-5bdd924edfea)
 <br><b>Vertical:</b> Available in MP4 and MOV format.
 Use this one for vertical videos to be viewed on mainly mobile devices.
-Suggested platforms include YouTube, Instagram, and TikTok.
+Suggested platforms include YouTube, Instagram, and TikTok.<br>
 ![mpr_shortsEnding_widscreen](https://github.com/user-attachments/assets/54c8ba73-ed11-44f4-b136-93dc3b91f695)
 <br><b>Widescreen:</b> Available in MP4 and MOV format.
 Use this one for widescreen videos to be viewed mainly on desktop monitors, laptops, or TV's.
 Suggested platforms include YouTube, Facebook, and Twitter.